Boko Haram raid on military post kills soldier | TODAY.NG

 Boko Haram Islamists killed a soldier and wounded three others in a raid on a military post in northeast Nigeria, military and militia sources told AFP on Friday.

-The jihadists attacked the troops at about 5:45 pm (1645 GMT) on Thursday in Gajibo village near Dikwa, some 90 kilometres (56 miles) east of the Borno state capital, Maiduguri.
+The jihadists attacked the troops at about 17:45 (1645 GMT) on Thursday in Gajibo village near Dikwa, some 90km east of the Borno state capital, Maiduguri.

 In line with previous attacks on soldiers and army bases, the Islamic State group affiliate seized weapons.